SCALING AND ROOT PLANING

-Even though scaling and root planing (SRP) removes a great deal of the bacteria that cause periodontal infection, the instruments used during this mechanical procedure can’t always reach the bacteria that hide in the bottom of pockets or in difficult-to-reach areas.
-That’s why your dental professional may decide to add a locally administered antibiotic (LAA) such as ARESTIN®.
-ARESTIN® helps to kill the bacteria left behind by SRP.
+Although scaling and root planing removes a good amount of bacteria which cause periodontal disease, the hand instruments used in scaling and root planing can’t reach the bacteria that are found in the bottom of the pockets or in hard to reach areas.
+Which is why our dental experts may decide to add a local antibiotic like Arestin to your treatment.

-Arestin should not be used if you are allergic to tetracycline or if you are pregnant or nursing as it might cause discoloration of the developing teeth in the fetus.
+Arestin should not be used if you are allergic to tetracycline, or if you are pregnant or nursing because it might cause discoloration of the teeth in the developing fetus or your infant.

-Can I resume normal brushing and flossing following Arestin Therapy?
+When should I resume brushing and flossing after Arestin therapy?

-Delay brushing the treated area for 12 hours after treatment with ARESTIN® and abstain from using interproximal cleaning devices around the treated area for 10 days.
-Patients should also avoid hard, crunchy, or sticky foods such as popcorn or caramel that could traumatize the gingiva.
+Patients should avoid brushing the area for 12 hours after treatment with Arestin.
+Flossing should be avoided around the treated area for 10 days.
+Other things patients should avoid include hard, crunchy or sticky foods because it could traumatize the gums.

 If you have any questions in regards to your periodontal health, do not hesitate to contact Westside Center for Periodontics and Implant Dentistry.
 We will provide you with all the treatment options available in order to improve your gum health.